11 min read

 Paid media in years past had been considered predominantly an outbound marketing method.
 However, this method can easily be incorporated into your inbound marketing strategies today.

-Here are five ways that schools and universities can use paid search tactics to accelerate their inbound marketing campaigns:
+We are going to look at five ways that schools and universities can use paid search tactics to accelerate their inbound marketing campaigns.
+But first, let's take a deeper look at what inbound marketing is.

-Maneuvering social media algorithms can be difficult, and you can never be sure that you're reaching your target regardless of how hard you work to optimize your content.
+Maneuvering social platforms like Instagram, TikTok, and Facebook's algorithms can be difficult, and you can never be sure that you’re reaching your target, regardless of how hard you work to optimize your content.

-Social media paid advertising can cure this by using ad tools native to social media to create, schedule, and post targeted ads geared to reach a specific market.
-Social media advertising also ensures that your posts get undivided attention from your ideal audience.
+Social media paid advertising can cure this by using ad tools to create, schedule, and post targeted ads geared to reach a specific audiences.
+It also ensures that your posts get undivided attention from your the audience you define.

-Assume you own a personal development school, and as users search the internet for personal development courses, an ad about your school starts appearing on their feed.
-This is how timely and laser-targeted social media advertising can get.
-It helps you meet your audience where they are so you can achieve more out of your inbound education marketing campaigns.
+Assume you are trying to increase enrollment in a nursing or film program, and as users search fir those types of courses, an ad about your school starts appearing on their feed.
+This is how timely and laser-targeted paid social advertising can get.
+It helps you meet your audience where they are so you can achieve more out of your inbound enrollment marketing campaigns

-Additionally, since GenZ and millennials make up 68% of people who use social media to discover a product, social media advertising is the perfect way to build brand awareness with prospective students.
+Additionally, since GenZ and millennials make up 68% of people who use social media to discover a product, advertising on these channels is the perfect way to build brand awareness with prospective students.

 Your position in SERP’s (search engine results pages) results is highly telling about the health of your content.
 And while employing organic strategies pays, you can’t give your inbound marketing content the best shot without spending money.